mrcavalcanti/mosaicoo/docs/sources/developers/plugins/migration-guide.md

 ## Introduction

-This guide helps you identify the steps you need to take based on the Grafana version your plugin supports and explains how to migrate the plugin to the 8.2.x or a later version.
+This guide helps you identify the steps you need to take based on the Mosaicoo version your plugin supports and explains how to migrate the plugin to the 8.2.x or a later version.

 > **Note:** If you've successfully migrated your plugin using this guide, then share your experiences with us!
 If you find missing information, then we encourage you to [submit an issue on GitHub](https://github.com/grafana/grafana/issues/new?title=Docs%20feedback:%20/developers/plugins/migration-guide.md) so that we can improve this guide!